kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

  - the command-line options of the Frama-C session, when stopped;
  - the command-line editor panel, when configuring the Frama-C session.

-The Console component title-bar provides two main buttons:
+The _Console Component_ title bar provides two main buttons:

  - [icon-terminal] switch on/off the command-line configuration mode;
  - [icon-media.next] activate/deactivate auto-scrolling of Frama-C output;

-When in command-line configuration mode, other buttons are available to navigate through the command-line history.
+When in _command-line configuration_ mode, other buttons are available to navigate through the command-line history.

-There is also a predefined _Console View_ that displays the _Console_ and the _Messages_ component together.
+There is also a predefined _Console View_ that displays the _Console Component_
+and the _Messages Component_ together.